 Fraser Muggeridge has been running his typography summer school for a good few years now and it has a reputation for being the best out there.
 In 2013 it moved to New York making it doubly exciting, if a little less accessible.
 This is one that you’ll need a degree in graphic design to apply for (unless you’ve got an exceptional portfolio of work to your name) and it’ll cost you a fair bit.
 But the practitioners that’ll be teaching you include names like Bob Gill, Hilary Greenbaum of The Whitney Museum, James Goggin and Mark Owens; so it’s probably worth the fee just for the access to the talent.

 Morley College is a fantastic place to go for short courses in London.
 They offer evening lessons in everything from weaving to stained glass.
 Their ceramics class was a particular favourite among some friends of mine two years ago when it seemed like everyone I knew was signing up to go.
 Here you’ve got the option of one-day courses, month-long projects, an evening class here and there or something much more committed and focussed depending on what you’ve got time for.
 I’d recommend some evening classes.
 Who doesn’t enjoy kneading clay after a long day?

 Like Registration School, After School Club invites great creative practitioners to challenge your thinking and address creative problems in new and exciting ways.
 Unlike Registration School it takes place in Germany at the HfG Offenbach University of Arts and is run by Eike Eike König and Alexander Lis.
-2014’s club played host to Kate Moross, Antoine et Manuel and Marc Kremers and 2013’s had Mirko Borsche, Haw-Lin and Stefan Marx.
+2014’s club played host to Aries Moross, Antoine et Manuel and Marc Kremers and 2013’s had Mirko Borsche, Haw-Lin and Stefan Marx.
 There’s music, camping, lectures, workshops and you get to hang out with Eike for five whole days.
 Sounds like a dream.
 The 2015 edition will be held in March so start getting your applications ready to go.